tib-source/Ergon/README.md

 ```
 At this point, you should be able to access the app at [localhost:8081](localhost:8081).

 _Note: By default, building the spring boot application, builds and hosts the front end alongside it.
-If you just want to work on the frontend, you can comment our the [following lines](https://github.com/tib-source/Ergon/blob/252ac784fafd1d4b5d170d7929db9f14e0bbab5e/pom.xml#L102-L137) and run_
+If you just want to work on the frontend, you can comment out the [following lines](https://github.com/tib-source/Ergon/blob/252ac784fafd1d4b5d170d7929db9f14e0bbab5e/pom.xml#L102-L137) and run_
 ```bash
 cd ./src/main/client
 npm i